MEET THE MEMBERS

 Committees: Chairs Committee and able to attend all Trust Committees and Academy Councils

-Married with two sons.
+Married with five children and nine grandchildren.
 He has dedicated his life to education and opened the first specialist College for Asperger's Syndrome at Farleigh Hungerford in September, 1996, and followed this with the first specialist post 16 FE College in 2000.
-He has since been the Director of Schools Development for the Priory, where his succes led to him being offered a seat on the Board of Priory as Director of Education and Development and later Managing Director of Priory Education Services.
+He has since been the Director of Schools Development for the Priory, where his success led to him being offered a seat on the Board of Priory as Director of Education and Development and later Managing Director of Priory Education Services.
 He went on to lead them in opening special schools around the World, including Boston, USA, and Singapore.
 After being the Managing Director of the Cambian Schools between 2013 -15, he was a co-founder of 'The Aurora Group', and built it up to 13 provisions by 2018.
-He has since stepped down from this demanding work and offers coaching to school leaders.is book, 'Asperger's Syndrome, That Explains Everything', was published in 2012 and highlights his model of successfully running schools for young people with Autism.
+He has since stepped down from this demanding work and offers coaching to school leaders his book, 'Asperger's Syndrome, That Explains Everything', was published in 2012 and highlights his model of successfully running schools for young people with Autism.

 Ian McGregor (appointed 1 September 2017)